 In lieu of overtime pay as outlined above, non-exempt employees may elect to receive compensatory time off at the rate of 11⁄2 hours of compensatory time per hour of overtime worked, up to a maximum of forty (40) hours of compensatory time.
+A non-exempt employee may carry over into the next fiscal year up to twenty (20) hours of compensatory time with any remainder paid in the last pay period of the ending fiscal year.
 Note: Non-exempt employees are paid for overtime hours worked unless they designate the hours as compensatory time on their time sheet.
 For information on using accrued compensatory time, see the OT and Compensatory Time Pay Policy in the Employee Benefits section in this Handbook.

 Although employees are expected to perform overtime when required, all overtime must be authorized by your supervisor before it is worked, unless emergency or other circumstances beyond your control prevent prior approval.
 Regardless of whether it has been pre-approved, the City pays non-exempt employees for all overtime worked when required by law.
-Therefore, non-exempt employees are expected to accurately record their time worked, including overtime, on their time records.
+Therefore, nonexempt employees are expected to accurately record their time worked, including overtime, on their time records.
 If there are questions about whether any unauthorized overtime was necessary and appropriate to conduct City business or should have been approved, the City may meet with you to evaluate whether you are meeting City standards and expectations, and you may be subject to disciplinary action for unauthorized overtime.